• Security and Adventure: Why It’s Not an Either/Or Question

 The War Machine

 The war machine is gearing up turning soldiers into dollars.
-Lives are cheap in the land of the free, and politicians love good martyrs.
-Invasions cost the price of boots and blood on foreign soil.
+Lives are cheap in the land of the free, and voters love a martyr.
+Invasions are the price of boots and blood on foreign soil.
 What are soldiers’ lives and civilian deaths when it comes to premium oil?
-They sell our souls to invest in
+They sell our souls to invest in…

 Read more →